 There’s still an ongoing 9th Circuit Court Appeal that may not be considered until next year.
 The foundation claimed that, “the grocer benefited from positive exposure through published brochures, donor recognition boards and special events.”

 What do you think of this situation?
 Should St. Joseph’s Hospital Foundation have backed off?
 Is its litigious behavior killing its brand reputation?
-Is it justified in going after the original pledge?Let's connect!
+Is it justified in going after the original pledge?Connect with Elaine!

 Liked this post?
 Follow this blog to get more.